foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

 **Required Equipment**: IoT gateway and workstation to flash the board.

-If you haven't already, follow :ref:`linux-getting-started` to install the base microPlatform on a `96Boards HiKey`_.
+If you haven't already, follow :ref:`linux-getting-started` to install the base microPlatform on a `Raspberry Pi 3`_.

-If you don't have a HiKey, the Getting Started Guide contains information for other boards, provided on a best-effort basis.
+If you don't have a Raspberry Pi 3, :ref:`lmp-appendix-other-targets` contains information for other boards, provided on a best-effort basis.

 .. _dm-hawkbit-mqtt-gateway: